charlehsin/-docker-tutorial-2024/README.md

 3. Then you can build and push the image, and then you can apply the Kubernetes yaml files.

 ## Tutorial 14: Kubernetes networking

+### 14-1: Starting project

+Check the codes folder.

+The following app containers will be in the same cluster.

+* 1 cluster
+  * 1 pod
+    * auth-api
+    * users-api: This will talk to auth-api, via pod-internal communication.
+  * 1 pod
+    * tasks-api: This will talk to auth-api, via cluster-internal communication.

+The outside client (e.g., Postman) will reach users-api and tasks-api.

+Let's try by using Docker Compose.

+1. docker-compose up -d --build
+2. Can try by using Postman
+   * POST request to localhost:8080/login
+   * GET request to localhost/verify-token/abc
+   * POST request to localhost:8000/tasks
+      * Need to add an "Authorization" header with value of "Bearer abc".
+   * GET request to localhost:8000/tasks
+3. docker-compose down

+### 14-2: Creating the first deployment and service for users-api

+Check the codes folder.

+1. Make sure the minikube is up and running.
+   * minikube status
+2. Make sure there is no on-going Kubernetes deployment and service.
+   * kubectl get deployments
+   * kubectl get services
+3. Check users-api/users-app.js file.
+   * Check "const hashedPW".
+We use dummy text because the auth-api is not working yet.
+   * Check "const response".
+We use dummy response because the auth-api is not working yet.
+4. Build the image and push it to DockerHub
+   * Got o users-api folder.
+   * docker build -t academind/kub-demo-users .
+   * docker push academind/kub-demo-user
+5. Check kubernetes/users-deployment.yaml file.
+6. Apply the file.
+   * Go the kubernetes folder.
+   * kubectl apply -f=users-deployment.yaml
+7. Get the pods
+   * kubectl get pods
+8. Now we want the outside world to talk to users-api, so we need a service.
+9. Check kubernetes/users-service.yaml file.
+   * We use LoadBalancer type for the outside world to connect.
+10. Apply the file.
+    * Go the kubernetes folder.
+    * kubectl apply -f=users-service.yaml
+11. To get an URL to use from outside the Kubernetes cluster.
+    * minikube service users-service
+    * Note: If the Kubernetes is not on a local machine, we don't need this step and "kubectl get services" should show the external IP.
+12. Use Postman to send POST request to URL/login and URL/signup.

+### 14-3: Multiple containers in one pod

+This is following the results of 14-2.

+Check the codes folder.

+1. Check users-api/users-app.js file.
+   * Check "const hashedPW" and "const response".
+      * We are using environmental variables for the auth-api URL.
+2. Check docker-compose.yaml.
+3. Build auth-api image and push it to DockerHub.
+   * Go to auth-api folder.
+   * docker build -t academind/kub-demo-auth .
+   * docker push academind/kub-demo-auth
+4. Check kubernetes/users-deployment.yaml.
+   * We add the 2nd container.
+   * We also use "latest" tag for the container images.
+Doing this can make Kubernetes always fetch the latest image.
+5. The auth-api does not need to be in kubernetes/users-service.yaml, because it is only talked to by the users-api inside the same pod.
+6. Rebuild users-api image and push it to DockerHub.
+   * Go to users-api folder.
+   * docker build -t academind/kub-demo-users .
+   * docker push academind/kub-demo-users
+7. For pod-internal communication, Kubernetes allows you to send the request to "localhost" with the target port.
+8. Check kubernetes/users-deployment.yaml.
+   * Check the "env".
+9. Apply the file.
+   * Go to kubernetes folder.
+   * kubectl apply -f=users-deployment.yaml.
+10. Get the pods.
+    * kubectl get pods
+11. Since we only change the deployment, the service is not changed.
+The external IP obtained at 14-2 is still the same.
+12. Use Postman to send POST request to URL/signup and to URL/login.

+### 14-4: One container in one pod, and pod-to-pod comm, and DNS

+We want to put each app container in a pod, so that auth-api and users-api do not share a pod anymore.

+Check the codes folder.

+Kubernetes will auto generate

+* environment variables to represent each service's URL.
+It is [SERVICE_NAME]_SERVICE_HOST.
+  * [SERVICE_NAME] will be all caps.
+Dash will become underscore.
+For example, process.env.AUTH_SERVICE_SERVICE_HOST and process.env.USERS_SERVICE_SERVICE_HOST.
+  * To make this work with Docker/Docker Compose (not just Kubernetes), we need to add this environment variable to docker-composer.yaml file too.
+* domain name for each service inside a cluster.
+It is the service name.[namespaces].
+  * For available [namespaces], use "kubectl get namespaces".
+  * If we don't tell Kubernetes to do differently, the namespace will be default.
+  * For example, auth-service.default.

+1. Check kubernetes/auth-deployment.yaml and users-deployment.yaml.
+2. Check kubernetes/auth-service.yaml and users-service.yaml.
+   * For auth-service.yaml, the type is ClusterIP.
+This won't be exposed to outside world.
+3. Check users-api/users-app.js file.
+   * Check process.env.AUTH_SERVICE_SERVICE_HOST.
+4. For DNS and Kubernetes auto-generated domain name, check kubernetes/users-deployment.yaml file.
+   * Check "auth-service.default".
+5. Rebuild users-api image and push it to DockerHub.
+6. Delete the users deployment first.
+Apply the users-deployment yaml file.
+7. Can still send the /signup and the /login POST request.

+In general,

+* You don't want to have two containers in a pod, unless the containers are tightly coupled.
+* For pod-to-pod communications, you can choose
+  * Option 1: auto-generated environment variables
+  * Option 2: auto-generated domain names, which will be used in the "environment variable value" in deployment config file.
+  * Note: Option 2 is more popular one.

+### 14-5: Working on tasks-api

+Check the codes folder.

+### 14-6: Adding a containerized frontend by using Docker

+This is following the results of 14-5.

+Check the codes folder.

+1. Check frontend/Dockerfile.
+2. Check frontend/App.js.
+   * The URL of the request is obtained using the same value of the Postman request at 14-4 and 14-5.
+3. Build the front-end image.
+4. Run a local container by using this image.
+   * docker run -p 80:80 --rm -d academind/kub-demo-frontend
+   * Note: The codes will be run on the web browser of the host machine.
+5. Need to handle CORS for web browser while Postman does not have this problem.
+   * Check res.setHeader at tasks-api/tasks-app.js file.
+   * We need to do similar thing for others that the front-end talks to.
+   * Rebuild and push tasks-api image.
+Reapply tasks deployment.

+### 14-7: Deploying frontend with Kubernetes and using a reverse proxy

+This is following the results of 14-6.

+We will create a new pod for the frontend container.
+We need a new frontend deployment and frontend service.

+How does our frontend source code know the IP address of other exposed services though?
+Note that we need to get the exposed IP address so that outside can use since the frontend codes are run on the web browser on the host machine.

+* We use reverse proxy.
+  * Check the frontend/conf/nginx.conf file.
+    * For special request reaching nginx, it will redirect it to somewhere else.
+    * Check "proxy_pas".
+We are using Kubernetes auto-generated domain name for the tasks service, tasks-service.default. nginx is a web server and is not a front-end, so nignx will be running on the container in our cluster.
+Therefore, we can use the Kubernetes generated service domain name.
+  * Check the frontend/src/App.js file.
+    * Check "fetch('/api/tasks'".

+Check the codes folder.

+## Tutorial 15: Kubernetes deployment (AWS EKS)